azavea/raster-vision/docs/misc.rst

 Keras Classification
 ^^^^^^^^^^^^^^^^^^^^

-This is a list of models defaults for use with the ``rv.KERAS_CLASSIFICATION`` backend.
+This is a list of model defaults for use with the ``rv.KERAS_CLASSIFICATION`` backend.
 Keras Classification only supports one model for now, but more will be added in the future.
 The pretrained weights come from `https://github.com/fchollet/deep-learning-models <https://github.com/fchollet/deep-learning-models>`_